 If you don’t, you will need to consider what this means for your business.
 Will you be able to hold on to your client?
 Or is there a chance of them partnering with a competitor who has the means to support them?
 It all comes down to preparing your finances before you take those first steps to growing your agency.

 Chances are that in January you mapped out your growth plans for the next 12 months.
 But like all business owners, you know that the objectives you have set can only come to fruition if each of your clients pay on time, every time.

-Cash flow is the lifeblood of every business and ensuring you have the right recruitment finance in place is critical to providing you as the agency owner with the peace of mind that your workers and all other expenses are paid on time every week.
+Cash flow is the lifeblood of every business.
+Ensuring you have the right recruitment finance in place is critical in providing you with the peace of mind that your workers are paid on time every week.

-So, if growth is in the plans for your agency in 2019, contact the Simplicity team and we can show you how we have been helping thousands of other recruiters to achieve their ambitions.
+So, if you’re planning for growth this year contact the Simplicity team and we can show you how we’ve been helping thousands of other recruiters to achieve their ambitions.